 In fact, thousands of Enterprise customers rent vehicles regularly, although they rely on mass transit during the week in large urban markets, or simply cannot afford to purchase or maintain a vehicle on their own.
 Many consumers, businesses and government agencies in the United States, Canada and the UK also rely on their local Enterprise network to deliver carsharing technology’s speed and flexibility when it makes sense.

 In addition, Commute with Enterprise vanpooling programs address local as well as national needs by reducing traffic congestion, parking requirements and carbon emissions, while providing commuters with a smarter, better way to get to work.
 Enterprise Rideshare also helps control annual transportation expenses by using volunteer drivers, which is much more cost-efficient than hiring paid drivers (such as ride-hailing companies).

 “Like Enterprise, Voyage understands that world-class fleet management is fundamental to the long-term success of autonomous fleets.
 Our partnership ensures that the Voyage team is able to focus on what they do best — developing autonomous technology and providing transportation services to community residents — without having to worry about acquiring and maintaining those vehicles.”

-Brice Adamson, Senior Vice President – Enterprise Fleet Management, June 2018

-This time | In fact, thousands of Enterprise customers rent vehicles regularly, although they rely on mass transit during the week in large urban markets, or simply cannot afford to purchase or maintain a vehicle on their own.
-Many consumers, businesses and government agencies in the United States, Canada and the UK also rely on their local Enterprise network to deliver carsharing technology’s speed and flexibility when it makes sense.

-In addition, Commute with Enterprise vanpooling programs address local as well as national needs by reducing traffic congestion, parking requirements and carbon emissions, while providing commuters with a smarter, better way to get to work.
-Enterprise Rideshare also helps control annual transportation expenses by using volunteer drivers, which is much more cost-efficient than hiring paid drivers (such as ride-hailing companies).

-“Like Enterprise, Voyage understands that world-class fleet management is fundamental to the long-term success of autonomous fleets.
-Our partnership ensures that the Voyage team is able to focus on what they do best — developing autonomous technology and providing transportation services to community residents — without having to worry about acquiring and maintaining those vehicles.”

-Brice Adamson, Senior Vice President – Enterprise Fleet Management, June 2018
+Brice Adamson, Executive Vice President – Enterprise Fleet Management, June 2018